fei0316/OpenCC-android-app/README.md

 ## Todo

-- First-use tutorial (especially for the selection feature)
-- Dark Mode
 - Wait for qichuan to update the library for the new Hong Kong variant updates no longer based on 香港小學學習字詞表 (OpenCC pull request #418)
-- Prompt that OpenCC is not perfect and should double check the result
-- Japanese New Kanji support??
+- Japanese New Kanji support?
-- Default conversion mode?

 ## How to build
 Just clone the repository and open it in Android Studio.
 It *should* work...